idbentley/yo.next/README.md

 End users now use a single generator targetting their `Platform` of choice.
 They can then select from a list of installed generators, or optionally grab other ones from `npm`.

+## Contributing

+Feel free to file issues to ask questions, offer opinions, or suggest improvements.
+PRs are also welcome.

+## License
+MIT